Carlos Cruz-Diez (1923-2019)

 Where to find his artworks

-Since 1967, right up to the present day, Cruz-Diez has been creating architectural feats all around the world.
+Since 1967, right up to the present day, Cruz-Diez created architectural feats all around the world.
 Arrive at Caracas International Airport and you’ll be greeted by a floor print of his Couleur Additive in the main lobby.
 Deep in the Venezuelan rainforest, the spectacular Ambientación Cromática fills the turbine hall and walls of the Simón Bolívar Hydroelectric Plant under the Guri Dam.

 Travel to Europe and see his Plafond Physichromie on a platform at the Saint-Quentin-en-Yvelines railway station in France or his Fisicromía para Madrid at Madrid’s Parque Juan Carlos I in Spain.
 Venture to Asia and witness his Physichromie Double Face at the Seoul Olympic Park or the Spirale Virtuelle in a Folk Village in Gyeonggi, South Korea.
 Head to the States and marvel at the Transchromie in the Covington & Burling LLP building in Washington or his Induction Chromatique à double fréquence walkways at the Marlins Ballpark Stadium in Miami.
 With more than 140 architectural works spread across three continents, there’s a whole world of Cruz-Diez to discover.